-eCM provides an interdisciplinary forum for publication of preclinical research in the musculoskeletal field (Trauma, Maxillofacial (including dental), Spine and Orthopaedics). eCM Journal is published by the AO Research Institute Davos, a Not-for-Profit foundation in Switzerland.
+eCM provides an interdisciplinary forum for publication of preclinical research in the musculoskeletal field (Orthopaedics, Trauma, Maxillofacial (including dental) and Spine). eCM Journal is published by the AO Research Institute Davos, a Not-for-Profit foundation in Switzerland.

 • Assessment of materials for biomedical use